Proper coffee storage can save you money.

 - Air: Exposure to oxygen causes the oils in the coffee beans to evaporate quickly, losing their aromatics and flavor.

-- Moisture: If the beans are stored in a too-humid environment, the coffee can develop mold or mildew.
+- Moisture: The coffee can develop mold or mildew if the beans are stored in a too-humid environment.

 - Heat: Coffee keeps its freshness best in a cooler spot.